ASK OUR VET NUTRITIONIST

-Just like when a person is having food allergies or digestion issues, it's better to speak to a Registered Dietician or Nutritionist than speaking to your family doctor.
-It's the same for your dog.
-A Vet Nutritionist is licensed to consult on pet nutrition and is usually more equipped to help than your regular vet.
+A Vet Nutritionist is licensed to consult on pet nutrition and is usually more equipped to help with nutrition than a regular vet.

 We're extremely proud to have on board Dr. Sarah Dodd, DVM, MSc, PhD, DECVCN.
 Dr. Dodd holds a PhD from University of Guelph and is one of only a dozen of board-certified vet nutritionists in Canada, a very small group that forms the backbone of expert nutritional support in the country.